o-ran-sc/pti-rtp/docs/overview.rst

 Multi OS and Deployment Configurations
 --------------------------------------

-The INF project supports Multi OS and currently the following OS are supported:
+* The INF project supports Multi OS and currently the following OS are supported:

    - CentOS 7
- - Yocto 2.6
+   - Yocto 2.7 (warrior)

 A variety of deployment configuration options are supported: